Published Feb. 9, 2021

 For a fulfilling mentor-mentee relationship, both parties should clarify the context and timeline of this relationship.
 The mentee should have realistic expectations about what can be done through mentorship.
 At the same time, the mentor should be forthright about their expertise.

 Mentor-mentee relationships work well when they have been formed to solve specific problems.
-Mentees need to make their questions as specific and clear as possible to prevent misunderstanding.
+Mentees need to make their questions as specific and straightforward as possible to prevent misunderstanding.

-At the same time, mentors should not also be afraid to steer discussions to other topics if they are valuable.
-Sometimes, the mentee might not be able to clearly describe what they want to achieve, so they need a nudge in the right direction.
+Simultaneously, mentors should not be afraid to steer discussions to other topics if they are valuable.
+Sometimes, the mentee might not describe what they want to achieve clearly, so they need a nudge in the right direction.

 Regarding the importance of clear communication, here’s a quote from Lean In by Sheryl Sandberg: